Digits-Partners/Articles/README.md

 2. Represent each word in the new embeding space by electing one of the following options:

-   1. Learn a featurized representation from large text corpus (up to hundred of billions of words)
+   1. Learn a featurized representation from a large text corpus (up to hundred of billions of words)

-   2. Take advantage of a pre-trained word embeding and transfer its learning to your specific task (smaller trainig set)
+   2. Take advantage from an existing pre-trained word embeding and transfer its learning to your specific task (smaller trainig set)

  3. Eliminates biases such as gender, ethnicity, relegion,